Advance voting for runoffs outpaces past years

 “Sadly, in May we did not see that we saw high trend of advance voting but it kind of fizzled out Election Day.

-Now voting is free, but elections are not the cost of this runoff 199 thousand dollars in Augusta George Eskola WJBF NewsChannel 6.
+Now voting is free, but elections are not the cost of this runoff $199,000.